pygbe/pygbe/paper.md

 (3) it includes better regression tests using pytest and a redesign of the convergence tests.

-The largest contribution is extending PyGBe to nanoplasmonics.
-It allows treating localized surface plasmon resonance (LSPR) quasi-statically (see @Mayergoyz2007).
+The largest contribution is extending PyGBe to nanoplasmonics, by treating localized surface plasmon resonance (LSPR) quasi-statically (see @Mayergoyz2007).
 LSPR is an optical effect (see @Bohren1983), but electrostatics is a good approximation in the long-wavelength limit.
 We use an integral formulation (see @Jung2010), making the existing boundary